 It's also the nature of any market maturing that logically see the weaker/hyped technology fade to the benefit of the stronger, higher growth potential and more sustainable products.
 Not a Moores law consequence here, more of a Darwinian way of seeing the technology evolve.

 The second is simply better and cheaper technology.
 In the past innovation in the Industrial IoT space has been left to the big players such as GE and Cisco, but reducing technology costs have made the sector more accessible to startups.
 An example of this is the lower cost of off-the-shelf hardware devices and sensors.
 Such sensors are now being deployed across a range of industries including agriculture and manufacturing, creating an explosion of data that needs managing and interpreting.
 This has been supported by the speed at which machine learning has progressed, allowing a number of startups to create end to end solutions for Industrial and B2B IoT.

 What this means for Startupbootcamp IoT

-When the company opened applications to 2017 programme back in April it felt that support for these Industrial and B2B startups was lacking and that’s why it made a conscious effort to meet and help more of them in the months that followed.
-Fast forward to today and, having begun the second growth programme this week, below are the nine startups it will be supporting over the coming months.
+When the company opened applications to its 2017 programme back in April it felt that support for these Industrial and B2B startups was lacking.
+That’s why it made a conscious effort to meet and help more of these startups in the months that followed.
+Fast forward to today and, having begun the second growth programme this week, nine startups have been highlighted for support over the coming months.